Dermatology Residency Program

 Coordinated by Cleveland Clinic, University Hospitals, and Metro Hospital dermatology departments, this meeting occurs 4 times per year and consists of the most interesting and complex cases in dermatology, attended by over 100 dermatologists from northeast Ohio.

 Attendance and participation in important regional and national meetings is encouraged and supported.
 For the last few years, all residents have attended the annual AAD meeting, and most also present interesting cases at the Gross and Microscopic symposium, or other podium presentations.
-First and third year residents participate in the annual Indiana Basic Science Course to augment exposure to basic science principles.
+Second year residents participate in the annual Indiana Basic Science Course to augment exposure to basic science principles.

 Additional meetings residents often attend include Ohio Dermatological Society (ODA), American Society of Dermatological Surgery (ASDS) and American Society of Dermatopathology (ASDP), and Society for Investigative Dermatology meetings, among others.
-Locally, residents are required to attend department CME events such as the annual May Day Therapy, which focus on dermatologic therapy, the Clinic Seminars in Dermatology fall course, and the annual Dermatopathology Workshop, all organized by members of our department.
+Locally, residents are required to attend department CME events and the annual Dermatopathology Workshop, all organized by members of our department.

 Procedural Dermatology Fellowship